Ferocactus emoryi (Engelm.) Orcutt

 Ferocactus covillei, Echinocactus emoryi, Echinocactus covillei, Ferocactus emoryi subsp. emoryi

 Ferocactus emoryi is a cactus with a solitary, erect green stem with 15 to 30 ribs shallowly notched immediately above each areole and clusters of reddish to reddish-gray spines along the ribs.
 The stem is spherical to ovoid-cylindrical and grows up to 8.2 feet (2.5 m) tall and up to 40 inches (1 m) in diameter.
-It has 15 to 30 ribs with tubercles, especially in the juvenile stage.
-The spines are white to reddish.
-The central spine is very strong, up to 4 inches (10 cm) long, while the 7 to 12 radial spines are up to 2.4 inches (6 cm) long.
+Each areole bears one central and 5 to 9 radial spines, all robust and rigid.
+The central spine is very strong and up to 4 inches (10 cm) long, while the 7 to 12 radial spines are up to 2.4 inches (6 cm) long.
 Flowers are reddish outside, brilliant red inside, and appear in summer.
 They are funnel-shaped, up to 3 inches (7.5 cm) long, and nearly equal in diameter.
 Fruits are bright yellow, ovoid, and up to 2.8 inches (7 cm) in diameter.
 Fruits are ovoidal and up to 2 inches (5 cm) long.

 How to Grow and Care